nkhorman/json_fdw/README.md

 Building
 --------

-json\_fdw depends on yajl-2.0 for parsing, and zlib-devel to read compressed files, and libcurl to fetch files from http servers.
+json\_fdw depends on yajl-2.1/json_path for parsing, and zlib-devel to read compressed files, and libcurl to fetch files from http servers.
 So we need to install these packages first:

 **Note**: The following intructions have not been updated to reflect the libcurl dependancy.
 You'll need to adjust accordingly.

+**Note**: The following intructions have not been updated to reflect the yajl library dependancy change.
+You'll need to get the forked yajl and use the json_path branch from http://github.com/nkhorman/yajl Do not use the lloyd/yajl, it won't compile!

     ## Fedora 17+
     sudo yum install zlib-devel yajl-devel